cromulentg/idiml/README.md

 individually (like in the introduction above), or for all tasks:
 `./gradlew jar`

+# Running in the Scala REPL

+If you want to start the Scala REPL to try out some code quickly, you can launch it using:
+`./gradlew ml-app:scalaConsole -q`

+The REPL includes all of the idiml code dependencies in the class path, so this is a good way to quickly experiment with new libraries.

 # Unit testing

 Run unit tests with the `test` task: `./gradlew test`.
 Unit testing is